 Evaluation – Creative evaluation process takes place at this stage.
 Testing, schedule placement, promotion potential, digital platforms, talent packaging, further creative development if needed.

-Green-light for Production – Decision to proceed with production of the series, based on final the final analysis of the project’s budget, financing, digital rights, casting, distribution etc.
+Green-light for Production – Decision to proceed with production of the series, based on the final analysis of the project’s budget, financing, digital rights, casting, distribution etc.

 Now let’s break down some of the process pieces.
-After all you’ve got a such a great idea the thing practically writes itself!
+After all, you’ve got a such a great idea the thing practically writes itself!

 What’s a Logline?

 This is the one sentence that sells your show, it goes on the top of the outline or treatment, which is the 2-3 pages of pitching material you leave to prospective people.
 It could be something like, “It’s a show that’s about three muslim families putting down new roots in a small rural town in the prairies, and the hilarity that ensues when two cultures collide.”
+Yes, we often see them written as a run-on sentence, but feel free to break it into two or three chunks if run on sentences offend you.

 What’s an Outline?